-This is the first of two articles describing what electromagnetic interference (EMI) is, how it affects electrical components in the elevator control panel and common tips that can be used to limit the effects of EMI.
+This is the first of two articles describing what electromagnetic interference (EMI) is, how it affects electrical components in the electrical panel, and common tips that can be used to limit the effects of EMI.

-The second article gives 7 actionable steps to reduce the negative effects of EMI.
+Read the next EMI series article: 7 steps to reduce the negative effects of EMI.

 What is EMI?

-Initially, it may be assumed that the root cause of the drive operational issues are related to an incorrect parameter setting or possible a faulty drive interface board.
-Closer inspection reveals the culprit to be poor grounding of the encoder cable.
+Initially, it may be assumed that the root cause of the drive operational issues is related to an incorrect parameter setting or possibly a faulty drive interface board.
+Closer inspection reveals the culprit to be the poor grounding of the encoder cable.

 EMI is created by a VFD’s input rectifier stage which consists of a full-wave diode bridge that rectifies the incoming AC power into DC power.
 The input rectifier draws a non-sinusoidal current from the power supply during each period of AC voltage.
 This creates current harmonics on the power supply and subsequent voltage distortion which can be conducted to other electrical equipment connected to the utility.

 VFD’s use pulse-width modulation (PWM) to provide a voltage to the AC motor.
-The VFD output transistors modulate the DC bus voltage by turning the transistors on and off at very high frequency (in the order of 8kHz) to simulate an AC waveform with a desired frequency and output voltage.
-A higher switching frequency has the advantage of providing a more sinusoidal current waveform to the motor, however there are several trade offs to consider.
+The VFD output transistors modulate the DC bus voltage by turning the transistors on and off at a very high frequency (in the order of 8kHz) to simulate an AC waveform with a desired frequency and output voltage.
+A higher switching frequency has the advantage of providing a more sinusoidal current waveform to the motor, however, there are several trade-offs to consider.

 Let's Work Together